Back in 2015, I did the GameOdroid C0, a portable gaming device based on Odroid C0 : viewtopic.php?f=116&t=28096

 - slow dreamcast emulation with anoying noise

-It uses fbdev and allows to play confortably a lots of retro consoles including some n64 and dreamcast games (eg. MarioKart, Mario64, CrazyTaxy, Sonic adventure...).
+It allows to quickly play confortably a lots of retro-consoles including some N64 and Dreamcast games in full speed (eg. MarioKart, Mario64, CrazyTaxy, Sonic adventure...).

-It has been designed for lowres display (cbvs or 480p).
+Gamodroid has been designed for lowres display (cbvs or 480p), suitable for small displays, portable projects and true NTSC composite display.